Updated: Jul 10

-What's especially exciting to me about this finding is that, in my lifetime, fascia has changed from a tissue for medical students to cut away from cadavers like chicken skin before the structural study begins, to now taking its rightful place in Medical, Sports, and Pain Sciences.
-My friends in bodywork and Pilates used to wonder about it in quiet circles like "woo-woo" body outsiders in the late nineties.
+What's especially exciting to me about this finding is that, in my lifetime, fascia has changed from a tissue for medical students to cut away from cadavers like chicken skin before the structural study begins to take now its rightful place in Medical, Sports, and Pain Sciences.
+My friends in bodywork and Pilates often wondered about it in quiet circles like "woo-woo" body outsiders in the late nineties.
 If you read the study below, the only letdown in my humble opinion, is the conclusion given by the authors.
 The takeaway from this NIH research is to supplement collagen and foam roll...Well, bless our hearts!
-Humans sure do have a hard time subtracting, and we simply love to add.
+Humans have a hard time subtracting, and we love to add.
 Yes, add random collagen to the body.
 We can sell that!

 Perhaps there is a better way to train.
-To strengthen without facial or structural connective tissue damage.
+To condition without facial or structural connective tissue damage.

-Joe Pilates understood that careful attention, feedback, and fewer repetitions could offer remarkable results in strength training with minimal body soreness.
+Joe Pilates understood that careful attention, feedback, and fewer repetitions could offer remarkable results in conditioning with minimal body soreness.
 Within the original Contrology method, no exercise or set of exercises is repeated more than ten times.
-Focus and control are needed throughout to honor each ephemeral exercise, a guided meditation of movement.
+Focus and control are needed throughout to honor each exercise.
 And the exercises one might hate are almost already over when one begins.

-I don't think everyone I meet needs Pilates or that it's the only exercise that one needs to do; walking is pretty perfect, hiking even better, and swimming sublime; but I watch Pilates transform people's relationship with themselves (learning to love their bodies capabilities, enjoying partnering with their body in a learning experience that has no stats, competition, or end goal; often for the first time in their life.
+I don't think everyone I meet needs Pilates or that it's the only conditioning that one needs to do; walking is pretty perfect, hiking even better, and swimming sublime, but I watch Pilates transform people's relationship with themselves (learning to trust their bodies capabilities, enjoying partnering with their body in a learning experience that has no stats, competition, or end goal; often for the first time in their life).
 Feeling hopeful and excited about new movement challenges, learning to look at something confusing with optimistic curiosity.
 And over time, we feel muscles where we never had before.
 Our back stops hurting!

 This is all possible without DOMS!
-If you are a serious lifter or long-distance runner, Pilates can be a great place to reintegrate and possibly soothe your fascia!
+Pilates can be a great place to reintegrate and possibly soothe your fascia if you are a serious lifter or long-distance runner!
 Add it to your foam rolling. *wink*